Mqtth3w/library-Telegram-bot/README.md

  The deployment only takes less than 10 minutes.

 - Create a new bot on telegram with [@BotFather](https://telegram.me/BotFather).
 Save the api token for future use.
-- Create a Cloudflare account and click add a website or application.
+- Create a Cloudflare account.
 - Go to workers & pages then create a new worker so deploy it.
 - Click edit so replace the code with the content of [lib_tel_bot.js](./lib_tel_bot.js).
 Deploy it.
 - Click configure worker, go to setting, go to variables.